- 1-1/3 cups butter, softened

 - 3 cups fresh or frozen blueberries

 - Cream butter, sugar and salt until light and fluffy; beat in egg and vanilla.
 Gradually beat in flour.
 Divide dough in half; shape each into a 1-in.-thick rectangle.
 Wrap in plastic; refrigerate 2 hours or overnight.

 - Preheat oven to 375°.
 Place blueberries, sugar and cornstarch in a small saucepan.
 Bring to a boil over medium heat, stirring frequently; cook and stir until thickened, about 2 minutes.
 Cool slightly.

 - Roll each portion of dough between two sheets of plastic wrap into a 14x10-in. rectangle.
-Place rectangles on separate baking sheets; freeze until firm, 5-10 minutes.
-Place one rectangle in a greased 13x9-in. baking pan, pressing onto bottom and about 1/2-in. up the sides.
+Place one rectangle on a baking sheet; freeze until firm, 5-10 minutes.
+Place remaining rectangle in a greased 13x9-in. pan, pressing onto bottom and partway up sides.
 Add filling.

 - Cut remaining rectangle into 1/2-in. strips; freeze 5-10 minutes to firm.
 Arrange strips over filling in crisscross fashion.
 If desired, press edges with a fork to seal strips.
 Bake until top crust is golden brown, 30-35 minutes.
 Cool on a wire rack.
 Cut into bars.
 Yield: 2 dozen.